CONSOLIDATION OF FINANCIAL INSTITUTIONS,

 Objectives of Bank Consolidation of the financial institutions

-The objectives of Consolidation of the financial institutions by the central bank are:
+The objectives of the Consolidation of the financial institutions by the central bank are:

-- To achieve the consolidation of the banking institutions through mergers and acquisition.
+To achieve the consolidation of the banking institutions through mergers and acquisitions.

-- To create better platform for more effective banking regulation and policy realization
+To create a better platform for more effective banking regulation and policy realization

-- To make Nigerian banks to become more internationally competitive especially in West Africa
+To make Nigerian banks become more internationally competitive, especially in West Africa

-- To establish an Assets Management Company as an important element of distress resolution.
+Establishing an Assets Management Company is an important element of distress resolution.

 Problems with Nigerian banks before Consolidation of the financial institutions